viklund/courses/ngsintro/1609/labs/loops-lab.md

 Try looking the man page for the `sleep` command (`man sleep`) and figure out how to use it.
 The point of using `sleep` is to tell the computer to wait for 1 second after printing the number, instead of rushing to the next iteration in the loop directly.
 Try to implement this on your own.
-If you get stuck, the solution will be below.

 <details>
 <summary>:key: Click to see how</summary>